 (we set $(a,b]:= (a,\infty)$ if $b=\infty$ holds).
-Our main result Theorem \ref{aaaaakdskdsjkkjds} (stated to the full extent in Sect.\ \ref{kjfdkjfjkfdfd}) inter alia implies that to $-\infty\leq a<\tau<0$ fixed, there exists a linear (extension) map
+Our main result Theorem \ref{aaaaakdskdsjkkjds} (stated to the full extent in Sect.\ \ref{kjfdkjfjkfdfd}) inter alia implies that, for $-\infty\leq a<\tau<0$ fixed, there exists a linear (extension) map

-such that for $f\in \mathcal{C}_{\CV}^k((a,0)\times V,F)$ and $\NN\ni \ell\leq k$, we have
+such that for $f\in \mathcal{C}_{\CV}^k((a,0)\times V,F)$ and $0\leq \ell\leq k$, we have

 For $E=\RR^n$, $F=\RR$, and $a=-\infty$, this implies Seeley's original theorem from \cite{SEELEY}.
-We mention but not present the details at this point that Theorem \ref{aaaaakdskdsjkkjds} is formulated more generally in terms of families of extension operators indexed by triples $(E,V,\CV)$, where $E$ runs over the class of Hausdorff locally convex vector spaces and $(V,\CV)\in \Omega(E)$ holds ($a$ and $\tau$ are thus fixed parameters).
-Theorem \ref{aaaaakdskdsjkkjds} additionally contains continuity estimates, as well as compatibility conditions that can be used, e.g., to construct extensions of maps by glueing together local extensions.
+We mention, but do not present the details at this point, that Theorem \ref{aaaaakdskdsjkkjds} is formulated more generally in terms of families of extension operators indexed by triples $(E,V,\CV)$, where $E$ runs over the class of Hausdorff locally convex vector spaces and $(V,\CV)\in \Omega(E)$ holds ($a$ and $\tau$ are thus fixed parameters).
+Theorem \ref{aaaaakdskdsjkkjds} additionally contains continuity estimates, as well as compatibility conditions that can be used, e.g., to construct extensions of maps by gluing together local extensions.
 This is demonstrated in Example \ref{sdkjdskjkjdskjsdkdsdsds} for the unit ball in a real pre-Hilbert space.
-In Application \ref{aaaaakdskdsjkkjdssd} in Sect.\ \ref{kjkjkjkjkjksdds}, we carry over the extension result (in the form stated above) to quadrants, which is of relevance in the context of (infinite-dimensional) manifolds with corners.
-Specifically, we construct an extension operator for $C^k$-maps $(a_1,0)\times{\dots}\times (a_n,0) \times V\rightarrow F$ (with $-\infty\leq a_i<0$ for $i=1,\dots,n$) whose $\ell$-th differential, for $\NN\ni \ell\leq k$, extends continuously to $(a_1,0]\times{\dots}\times(a_n,0] \times \CV\times (\RR^n\times E)^\ell\rightarrow F$ with $(V,\CV)\in \Omega(E)$.
-We explicitly mention that in the convenient setting (for $k=\infty$ and $V=\CV=E=\{0\}$) the existence of a continuous extension operator was already shown in Proposition 24.10 in \cite{COS}.
-The given proof also works in Bastiani's setting, but still only for $k =\infty$ as the exponential law for smooth mappings is explicitly applied.\footnote{We refer to \cite{AS} for subtleties concerning the exponential law in the non-smooth category.}
+In Application \ref{aaaaakdskdsjkkjdssd} in Sect.\ \ref{kjkjkjkjkjksdds}, we carry over the extension result (in the form stated above) to quadrants, which is of relevance in the context of (infinite-dimensional) manifolds with corners \cite{MARG}.
+Specifically, given $k\in \NN$ and $(V,\CV)\in \Omega(E)$, we construct an extension operator for $C^k$-maps $(a_1,0)\times{\dots}\times (a_n,0) \times V\rightarrow F$ (with $-\infty\leq a_1,\dots,a_n<0$) whose $\ell$-th differential, for $0\leq \ell\leq k$, extends continuously to $(a_1,0]\times{\dots}\times(a_n,0] \times \CV\times (\RR^n\times E)^\ell$.
+We remark that in the convenient setting (for $k=\infty$ and $V=\CV=E=\{0\}$) the existence of a continuous extension operator was already shown in Proposition 24.10 in \cite{COS}.
+The proof given there also works in Bastiani's setting, but still only for $k =\infty$ as the exponential law for smooth mappings is explicitly applied.\footnote{We refer to \cite{AS} for subtleties concerning the exponential law in the non-smooth category.}